ajmatson/Websense-WCG-Auto-Backup-Script/README.md

 - Move the configuration values to a .ini file for easy setup
 - Create an installer
 - Add SCP support with SSH keys for better security

+*Notes: This script was tested working and developed on a Websense/Forcepoint V1000G3 running version 8.0.1